 But nothing can be more cringe-worthy than “new wave” synth-pop.
 Like the patrons at Bob’s Country Bunker, we enjoy both kinds of music: country AND western.
 And ABBA.
 So obviously we’re pretty open-minded.
-Yet we had never heard of synth-pop.
+Yet we’d never heard of synth-pop.
 Good thing, because synth-pop doesn’t count as music.
-In fact, we figure that the sounds emanating from the Howard Jones concert at the marina Saturday night are to blame for global warming, political unrest, and the fly plague we encontered in the middle of Lake Ontario.
+In fact, we figure that the sounds emanating from the Howard Jones concert at the marina Saturday night are to blame for global warming, political unrest, and the fly plague we encountered in the middle of Lake Ontario.
 Despite thunderstorms during the day, however, several thousand people sat in the wet field to see this dude.

 Looping mostly is a quiet sport, best done alone or in small groups.
 The places we stop generally have been on the smallish side, with few people to molest us.
 Not so in Peterborough.
 In addition to the mess that is Howard Jones, RibFest drew folks from all over the region.
-Just on our dock alone, 11 boats full of merry-makers from Stoney Lake pulled in and partied until literally 3:30 am.
+Just on our dock alone, eleven boats full of merry-makers from Stoney Lake pulled in and partied until literally 3:30 am.
 This is a photo of the calm before the pot-smoking crowd-storm that hit as sundown arrived.

-About a kilometer—since we are in a metric country after all—from the dock was a Zagster Bike Share rack.
+About a kilometer—since we’re in a metric country after all—from the dock was a Zagster Bike Share rack.
 For the quite-reasonable price of $2—Canadian—per hour, the Misty Pearl and Second Wave crews rode over to check out the lift lock.
 It’s just as cool as we imagined.

 After the lock visit, we took off on the bikes with far too little thought about the heat and humidity.
-Things started off wonderfully on a tree-lined path.
+Things started wonderfully on a reasonably cool tree-lined path.

 Dinner with Second Wave on the boat, with a solid plan for tomorrow.
 We’ll drone over to check out the blue line at lock 20.
 If it’s clear, we’ll head out.
 If it’s jammed up, maybe we can go back to bed.
-Either way, we’re up downers all the way.
+Either way, we’re up-downers all the way.